-India: court convicts 23 for crimes during Gujarat riots
+India: 23 convicted for crimes during Gujarat riots

 From Jurist, April 9.
 Used with permission.